 For teachers, a quick insight into this process may be found in the GETTING STARTED video created for the students at Daradgee Writers and Illustrators Camp.
 Shorter segments of that longer video cover these topics: ENDPAPERS, STORYBOARD, CHARACTER sketching, and basic WATERCOLOUR painting.
+A new video focusing on PAINTING LANDSCAPES is now available.
 Also for Daradgee PDF notes on Getting Started, and posters on the Book Structure, Endpapers, and a Storyboard sheet are free to download.

-With my colleague Liz Honey and the wonderful teaching team at Daradgee Camp, the task of creating the many storybooks in a few days is quite exciting!
-And a lot of fun.
+Happily with my colleague Liz Honey and the wonderful teaching team at Daradgee Camp, this years event WILL be face to face.
+The task of creating the many storybooks in just a few days is quite a buzz and a credit to all involved.

 For more information please go to the School Visit button below, or contact me direct.

-COVID UPDATE Aug 2021: It appears that school visits will remain off the table for sometime.
+COVID UPDATE July 2022: It appears there is still an understandable hesitancy about school visits.
 I've enjoyed being at a few schools virtually via Zoom.
 Some things are actually better presented by camera, but the back and forth feedback is not as good as when in-person.
 Check in again for updates, or contact me direct about any of this.
 Take care.School visits pdf Online Book Week and COVID Update pdf